Essential Tools for Framer Website Performance (2026)

 • Monitor performance trends: Track site speed daily or hourly to catch regressions.

-• Analyse competitor benchmarks: Compare your site’s speed against industry leaders.
+• Analyze competitor benchmarks: Compare your site’s speed against industry leaders.

 6.2 Setup & Dashboard Highlights